John Hick (politician): Education and early career

-Educated at a private school near Alderley, Cheshire and Bolton Grammar School where he received a commercial and classical education, Hick entered Benjamin Hick's Soho Works from school and from a young age, management of the Bolton engineering firm Benjamin Hick and Son with his father.
-Following Benjamin Hick's death in 1842, Hick became senior partner in the family business, later Hick, Hargreaves & Co. during 1845, he joined the Institution of Civil Engineers and Society of Arts in the same year.
+Educated at a private school near Alderley, Cheshire and Bolton Grammar School where he received a commercial and classical education, Hick entered Benjamin Hick's Soho Works following school and from a young age, management of the Bolton engineering firm Benjamin Hick & Sons in partnership with his father during 1833.

-He was Church Warden for James Slade and warden for St Peter's church Belmont, Lancashire from 1862, Governor of Bolton Grammar School, Town councillor for nine years between 1844 and 1853, and founder member of the Institution of Mechanical Engineers from 1847 until 1852, member of the London Association of Foreman Engineers and Draughtsman, National Society for Promoting the Education of the Poor in the Principles of the Established Church in England and Wales, a liberal patron of the fine arts and Justice of the Peace for the Borough of Bolton and Salford Hundred.

-In 1839, age 23, while working for B. Hick and Son, John Hick Jr as he was referred to at the time, was awarded the silver medal by the Society of Arts for his novel invention of an expanding mandrel for turning lathes, it was an adaptation of a principle developed by Marc Brunel for pulley block manufacture at Portsmouth and received the praise of three eminent engineers; Bryan Donkin, Joshua Field and John Rennie.
+About 1839, 'John Hick Jr' was awarded the silver medal by the Society of Arts for his novel invention of an expanding mandrel for turning lathes, it was an adaptation of a principle developed by Marc Brunel for pulley block manufacture at Portsmouth and received the praise of three eminent engineers; Bryan Donkin, Joshua Field and John Rennie.
+He was a member of the National Society for Promoting the Education of the Poor in the Principles of the Established Church in England and Wales in 1841.

-During 1842, Hick was awarded a second silver medal by the Society of Arts for his invention of an Ellipsograph; conceived in 1840, the device provided a simple and accurate solution for the drawing ellipsoid forms of various proportions.
-Hick received further praise from James Nasmyth, William Fairbairn, Joseph Whitworth, and amongst others, Charles Holtzapffel, Chairman of the Committee of Mechanics.
+During 1842, Hick was awarded a second silver medal by the Society of Arts for his invention of an Ellipsograph; conceived in 1840, the device provided a simple and accurate solution for drawing ellipsoid forms of various proportions.
+He received further praise from James Nasmyth, William Fairbairn, Joseph Whitworth, and amongst others, Charles Holtzapffel, Chairman of the Committee of Mechanics.
 Models of both devices were placed in the Society's repository.
 The ellipsograph and a diagrammatic model in wood of Hick's rotary engine produced in 1843 are held in the Science Museum collection.

+Following their father's sudden death in September 1842, John and his youngest brother William (1820–1844) continued in the family business, while brother Benjamin (1818–1845) remained with George Forrester and Company.
+Benjamin also presented to the Society of Arts; in March 1844, with Benjamin Bond Cabbell in the chair, he outlined the ground breaking design published in October 1843, for his improved double-cylinder marine steam engine fitted to the PS Helen MacGregor.
+John was elected a Town councillor on 1 November 1844, serving three terms of three years until 1853 however, William who supervised the installation of their father's two-cyclinder beam engine at Temple Works, died of Tuberculosis on 23 November at Highfield House, the family home in Great Bolton; tragically Benjamin's death followed at Southport on 20 November 1845.